Autonomousse/Python-API-Weather-Analysis/README.md

 ## Part II - VacationPy

 Now let's use your skills in working with weather data to plan future vacations.
-Use jupyter-gmaps and the Google Places API for this part of the assignment.
+Use jupyter-gmaps and the Google Places API for this part.

 * **Note**: if you having trouble displaying the maps try running `jupyter nbextension enable --py gmaps` in your environment and retry.
-* Create a heat map that displays the humidity for every city from the part I of the homework.
+* Create a heat map that displays the humidity for every city from the part I.

 ![Humidty](/VacationPy/Images/humidty.png)